dommilosz/minecraft-authserver/README.md

 It supports Mojang, Microsoft and Token based accounts.
 Cracked accounts have no point to be added.

+Web UI is protected by basic http auth.
+Username is admin and password is set in config.
+Default `root` password cannot be used.

+Files can be stored locally or in firebase realtime database.
+If you want to use rtdb place firebase-secrets.json in root directory and in fileLocation in config enter your rtdb url.

 ### Demo of web UI
 Main panel:
 ![demo.png](media/demo.png)